 Set root-bearing stems, called slips, 1 foot apart in rows spaced 3 feet apart.
 In raised beds, space plants 1-1/2 feet apart.
 Soak slips in compost tea for five minutes prior to planting to help reduce disease problems.
 Use Harvest Guard® row covers to add extra heat and keep out pests.

 Harvest before frost, after foliage starts to yellow, about 70-140 days after planting.
 Dig tubers as you would potatoes, using a garden fork to gently loosen soil and release the sweet potatoes.
 Use any damaged potatoes as soon as possible, but remember that full flavor only develops over time — fresh sweet potatoes are bland.
-Cure healthy potatoes for two weeks in a warm place.

 Sweet potatoes are subject to several types of fungus, which can damage leaves and tubers.
 Alternaria leaf spot appears on older leaves and has a target-like appearance.
 Fusarium root and stem rot damages the base of stem and the interior of the potatoes.
 If you see stunted plants, dropped leaves and large black spots on the tubers, you’re probably dealing with black rot.